 [COMMENT: Currently, there is no income tax imposed at death on the amount by which a decedent's assets were appreciated at the time of his death.
 Except for Income in Respect of a Decedent, the basis of an asset that was included in a decedent's gross estate will become the fair market value of that asset.
 There currently are proposals to eliminate federal death taxes.
 If the federal death taxes are repealed, it is virtually certain that the repeal will be accompanied by either: (1) an income tax on capital appreciation at death, or (2) a carry-over basis under which the transferees of the decedent's properties will take the same basis in those properties that the decedent had.
 If an income tax on capital appreciation at death is adopted, that would be a tax "occasioned by the death of an individual" and so would be included in the definition of a "death tax" in this Section and would be apportioned among the persons interested in the decedent's gross estate.
 However, if a carry-over basis approach is adopted, none of the income subsequently recognized on the disposition of such property will constitute a "death tax" and will not be apportioned by this Act.
 I have included a reference to interest and penalties in the definition of death taxes even though the Committee had struck that reference from the original draft.
 The reason is that I eliminated the reference to interest and penalties on deficiencies in Section 4(f) because I thought it fit better here.
 There is no need to have a special apportionment provision for penalties and interest and the deductions allowable for their payment except for the interest payable on extensions, and so I have limited the special allocation provided by Section 4(f) to interest on extensions and have left interest on deficiencies to be dealt with in the same way as death taxes generally are apportioned.]

-- (2) "Estate" means the fictional entity that comprises all of the decedent's assets and liabilities. - (3) "Fiduciary" means an executor, personal representative, or administrator of any description, guardian, conservator, trustee, other legal representative, or any person, acting on behalf of another, having an obligation to pay or to contribute to the payment of a death tax.
+(2) "Estate" means all of the decedent's assets and liabilities.

+(3) "Fiduciary" means any person, acting on behalf of another, having an obligation to pay or to contribute to the payment of a death tax.